Rozhkow/rsschool-cv/cv.md

 | Phone number | +375(29)5450670 |

 **Summary**
->I am interested in Front-end application development.
+>I am interested in Front-end application development .
 I want to improve my skills, learn more about software development, become a part community of developers and participate in various projects.